 As said above, there could be several types of tax shields – interest expenses, charitable contributions, medical expenses, and depreciation.
 Lets’ discuss them in detail:

 Interest that a company pays on a loan or debt it carries on its balance sheet is tax-deductible.
 We also call this Interest tax shield.
-The tax savings for the company is the amount of interest multiply by the tax rate.
+The tax savings for the company is the amount of interest multiplied by the tax rate.
 For example, Company ABC has a 10% loan of $200,000, and the applicable tax rate is 20%.
 The tax shield in this case will be $4,000 (10% * $200,000 * 20%).

 If the medical expenses you pay are more than the standard deduction, then the excess amount is tax-deductible.

 Depreciation that a company charges on assets are also tax-deductible.
 The deduction applies to both tangible (equipment, furniture and fixtures, and vehicles) and non-tangible assets (software, patents, etc.).
-However, to get the deduction, the asset must be used in a business or helps business to generate income.
+However, to get the deduction, the asset must be used in a business or helps the business to generate income.
 Another requirement is that the asset must have an expected lifespan of over a year.

-In the case of depreciation, the quantum of the amount eligible for tax shield may vary based on the depreciation method in use.
+In the case of depreciation, the quantum of the amount eligible for a tax shield may vary based on the depreciation method in use.
 For instance, accelerated depreciation will result in more tax savings in the initial years.

 Importance of Tax Shield

 - Businesses, both big and small, can immensely benefit from the use of a tax shield.
-It helps to boost the value of an organization as it lowers the tax liability, which otherwise reduces the amount of the assets.
+It helps boost the value of an organization as it lowers the tax liability, which otherwise reduces the amount of assets.

 - Further, it helps to boost the cash flow.
 It is because it lowers the tax, meaning thereby lower cash outflow.

 - Another strategic importance of tax shields is that they influence crucial business decisions.
 For instance, suppose a business is evaluating whether to buy or lease a building.
-For a better choice, a company should consider tax benefits it would get by taking a mortgage to purchase the building.
+For a better choice, a company should consider the tax benefits it would get by taking a mortgage to purchase the building.

 How to Calculate Tax Shield?